santosp1/santosp1.github.io/_portfolio/911_calls.md

 An exploratory analysis of the dataset containing 911 call information in Montegomery County.
 This project was completed as part of an online data science course.

+## What is the data, and where does it come from?

+The database contains information from Montgomery County 911.
+The data is public, available in a Kaggle kernel in csv format.

 ## What's the problem here?

-The database contains 911 information from Montgomery County.
-There isn't a specific problem pointed out by the database manager or the course instructor; the idea is to explore the database and extract information, generate insights, build visualizations and enable others to learn more about the data in order to make a decision.
+The project is part of an online course, so some of the tools were already included, or were implicit.
+There is no specific problem pointed out by the person in charge of the database or the course instructor; the idea is to explore the database and extract information, generate insights, build visualizations and enable others to learn more about the data in order to make a decision.

 ## How was the solution planned?

-The data is public, available in a Kaggle kernel in csv format.
-The project is part of an online course, so some of the tools were already included, or were implicit.
-The proposal is to build the solution from a Jupyter Notebook, using the Python language and the Numpy, Pandas, Matplotlib and Seaborn libraries.
+The proposition is to build the solution from a Jupyter Notebook, using Python and Numpy, Pandas, Matplotlib and Seaborn libraries.
 This set of tools enables data loading, pre-processing (cleaning, transformation, preparation), as well as modeling and visualization.
-From the visualizations come the generation of insights, the search for extra information and the interpretations of the phenomena found.
+From those come insights, the search for extra information and interpretations of phenomena found.
 Other tools and processes can be used to contribute to this objective.

-This choice of programming language and tools also counts as a project premise, since they are considered part of the course's learning, it would not be ideal to go down a different path.
+This choice of programming language and tools also counts as a project premise; since they are considered part of the course's learning, it would not be ideal to go down a different path.

 ## And the solution itself, how was it executed?